 The repeating unit of atomic arrangement is called "unit cell".
 In other words, in a crystal, unit cells with the same shape, size and orientation are not overlapped and lined up with no gaps.
 The periodicity with which the unit cells are repeated can be represented by three independent vectors.
 These are called primitive lattice vectors for the lattice.
 Hereafter, we express the primitive vectors as a, b, and c.

-The atomic arrangement of the crystal is invariant under the translation by a primitive vector.
-If one focuses on this periodicity, each unit cell may be represented by a certain point instead of considering the arrangement of all the atoms.
+The atomic arrangement of the crystal is invariant under the translation by a primitive vector. br> If one focuses on this periodicity, each unit cell may be represented by a certain point instead of considering the arrangement of all the atoms.
 The point is called lattice point.
 The lattice points are also regularly arranged with a periodicity determined by the primitive vectors.
 The geometric arrangement of the lattice points is called "crystal lattice".

 The lengths of the primitive vectors are expressed as a, b, c.
-The angles between b and c, c and a, a and b are α, β, γ. a, b, c, α, β, γ are called lattice constants or lattice parameters.
+The angles between b and c, c and a, a and b are α, β, γ.

 Lattice system, Crystal system, Bravais lattice, Crystallographic point group, and Spacegroup are frequently used to classify crystals.